Introduction

 It is important to distinguish random noise (or thermal noise that affects each pixel at random in both time and space) and patterns like banding that affect pixels systematically in space and/or time.
 Noise in film is mostly random occasionally affected by some clustering, while electronic sensors tend to suffer from unevenly distributed noise, either the result of spatially uneven sensor temperature or systematic variation among pixels, due to inherent light sensitivity or differences in the wiring within the sensor of pixels at different locations in the array or differences in the analogue to digital conversion circuitry of different pixels.

 That noise is spatially uniform and mostly random in the OM-1 not only makes it less disturbing in the image but also easier to remove without removing features from the depicted object.
-In Capture One this means that one can use much higher settings for clarity and structure without making visible artefacts such as banding.
+In Capture One this means that one can use much higher settings for clarity and structure without creating visible artefacts such as banding.
 It also means that any procedure that averages multiple readings from each pixel will decrease noise very effectively.
-High resolution 80MP images using sensor shift are noiseless or nearly noiseless even at high ISO settings, as the merging of 8 frames cancels most of the random noise.
-An alternative approach that is also very effective is to take multiple photograph using the same exposure settings and do an HDR merge of them in Capture One, as Capture One will in this case align and average the images.
+High resolution 80MP, 50MP and 25MP images using sensor shift are noiseless or nearly noiseless even at very high ISO settings (e.g., ISO 16000), as the merging of 8 frames cancels most of the random noise.
+An alternative approach that is also very effective is to take multiple photographs using the same exposure settings and do an HDR merge of them in Capture One, as Capture One will in this case align and average the images.
 (Of course, averaging is also possible with other software.)

 An intriguing predictable consequence of noise being predominantly random, is that it should affect short exposures the most.
 This could explain some of the contrasting assessments of the OM-1 sensor and is something worthwhile testing as it could be taken advantage of in everyday use of the camera.